nukeknurs/Article_recognition/README.md

 Oh yeah, that was made with use of `pdfminder.six`.
 Any other PDFminer probably won't work.

-This is how it should look like when you use it on `test` files 💻
+How it should look like when you use it on `test` files 💻
 ====

 ![img](https://i.imgur.com/9GW71qh.gif)